Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic

 Now specialize to the two-dimensional case and identify $\R^{2}$ with $\C.$ Then the Gibbs measure \ref{eq:def of Gibbs measure intro} may, for $\phi=0,$ be expressed as

 where $D^{(N)}(z_{1},...,z_{N})$ denotes the\emph{ Vandermonde determinant, }i.e. the polynomial on $\C^{N}$ defined by\emph{ }

+Accordingly, the corresponding partition function $Z_{N,T_{N}}$ is equal to the $L^{p_{N}}-$norm of $D^{(N)}.$ More generally, introducing an exterior potential $\phi$ corresponds to replacing the $L^{p_{N}}-$ norms with weighted norms, i.e replacing $\mu_{0}$ with $e^{-T_{N}^{-1}\phi}\mu_{0}.$ Note that for a fixed $p,$ the corresponding $T_{N},$ tend to zero as $N\rightarrow\infty,$ i.e. a fixed $p$ induces a vanishing limiting temperature $T$ (in terms of the mean field setup in the previous section).
+A notion of a phase transition for the Coulomb gas with respect to the parameter $p$ - from a liquid to a crystalline phase, as $p$ is increased towards a critical value - has been discussed extensively in the physics literature, supported by numerical studies \cite{st} (and related to microscopic large deviation principles in \cite[Section 4.6]{se}).
+But this notion is different than the zeroth-order phase transitions discussed here, where the parameter $T$ is decreased towards zero.

-Accordingly, the corresponding partition function $Z_{N,T_{N}}$ is equal to the $L^{p_{N}}-$norm of $D^{(N)}.$ More generally, introducing an exterior potential $\phi$ corresponds to replacing the $L^{p_{N}}-$ norms with weighted norms, i.e replacing $\mu_{0}$ with $e^{-T_{N}^{-1}\phi}\mu_{0}.$ This gas has been studied extensively in Random Matrix Theory, in particular in the zero temperature case, where the Gibbs measure $\mu_{\beta_{N}}^{(N)}$ arises as the eigenvalue distribution of a random matrix \cite{me,ki-s,fo} (see also \cite{d-e,a-b-g} for the general temperature case).
-The asymptotics of the corresponding free energies, as $T_{N}\rightarrow0,$ when the support of $\mu$ is equal to Lebesgue measure on $\R,$ was established in \cite[Thm 2.1]{jo} and the LDP in \cite{ben-g}.
+The Coulomb gas has been studied extensively in connection to Random Matrix Theory, in particular in the case when $\mu_{0}$ is Lesbegue measure on $\R\subset\R^{2}$ with $\phi$ of sufficent growth at infinity and $p=2$.
+The corresponding Gibbs measure $\mu_{\beta_{N}}^{(N)}$ then arises as the eigenvalue distribution of a Hermitian matrix \cite{me,ki-s,fo} (see also \cite{d-e,a-b-g} for the case of general $p$).
+The asymptotics of the corresponding free energies, as $T_{N}\rightarrow0$ was established in \cite[Thm 2.1]{jo} and the LDP in \cite{ben-g}.